openwfm/wrf-fire/other/Matlab/netcdf/README.txt

 >> v=nclist(f)                 % list info on all variables
 >> [LFN,v]=ncread(f,'LFN'); v  % get one variable and its info

-NOTE: in variable info, _nc is as what type read from netcdf, _m is the matlab type.
-These are determined from numerical values of data type (vartype for variables and datatype for attributes).
-I am not at all sure if the interpretation of the numerical values of is correct.
+NOTE: in variable info, _nc is type used to read from netcdf, _m is the matlab type corresponding to what is in the netcdf file.
+The type in the netcdf file is determined from numerical values of the data type (vartype for variables and datatype for attributes).
+The translation table is in private/ncdatatype.m I am not sure if the table is correct because the numerical values for data type are not documented.
+The documentation uses symbolic constants.
-This does not seem to be documented and the appropriate constants that  define what the types mean are not available through the mexnc interface.
-The translations returned in vartype_m and att_datatype_m are just a guess.